Structure before construction.

 - Weather: rain and temperature can pause certain work.

-- Site surprises: utilities, soil, drainage, access, hidden obstacles.
+- Site surprises: utilities, soil, drainage, access, and hidden obstacles.

-- Lead times: shells, covers, specialty materials, certain equipment.
+- Lead times: shells, covers, specialty materials, and certain equipment.

 - Scope changes: late changes can impact schedule or cost.